Breathe Chiropractic FAQs

 Does insurance cover chiropractic or acupuncture visits?

-Many insurance plans cover chiropractic and/or acupuncture care, but the conditions for coverage can vary widely.
+Many insurance plans cover chiropractic care, but the conditions for coverage can vary widely.
 As an out-of-network provider, we can review your insurance coverage and provide a superbill for you to submit to your insurance company.

 How much does it cost?